giancarlo/gbc/docs/language-reference.md

 ## Functions

-Functions are like lambdas but can have multiple parameters and are defined using the `fn` keyword.
+Functions can have multiple parameters and are defined using the `fn` keyword.

 -   Functions are defined using the `fn` keyword followed by the function name, parameter list, return type, and body.
 -   Functions can accept other functions as parameters or return functions.